maciejmalecki/weather/README.md

 ![Schematics](img/weather_schem.png)

 ### ESP8266 MCU
+The weather station is built around ESP-12F, which is an ESP8266 variant.

-The weather station uses following pins of ESP8266 MCU:
+The device uses following pins of ESP-12F MCU:
 * VCC, GND - for powering it up with 3.3V,
 * GPIO0 - for wake up circuitry,
 * GPIO4 - input from weather sensor,